 Absolutely nothing happens in this movie except for some harsh and brutal scenes (exactly 4).
 You get however endless chattering about a cheating wife, a drinking problem and a thighs slapping story about driving around in a car with a pack of dogs crapping all over the place.
 The scene where Markie is terribly beaten up by two accomplices is quite realistic with blood and vomit flying around as a result.
 The killings are not for the faint-hearted and are shown in a brutal and cold-blooded way.
 But this was not enough to save the movie.

-Even Pitts appearance as a kind of “The Wolf” from Pulp Fiction who comes to clean up the mess, isn’t enough to make this movie better.
-The performances of Pitt and Gandolfini, who really has the look of an experienced gangster, are really exquisite.
+Even Brad Pitt appearing here as a kind of “The Wolf” from Pulp Fiction who’s assigned to clean up the mess, isn’t enough to make this movie better.
+The performances of Brad Pitt and James Gandolfini, who really has the look of an experienced gangster, are really exquisite.
 Beside that the rest is just a sad spectacle.
 Frankie and Rusell really are two individuals no one would pick to do that robbery.
 Rusell looks as if he’s drugged all the time and constantly produces nonsensical gibberish.

 Fans of alternative movies will love KTS because of the quasi-intellectual overtones and the sophisticated cinematographic recording techniques.
 You can probably say that the slow motion images used during the beat up of Markie is pleasing to the eye and brilliantly portrayed.
 It’s also nothing new.
 In “Disconnect” they used it at the end.
 Only in that movie the story around these images was much better.
 And fragments of speeches by Bush and Obama scattered throughout the film will also be appreciated.
 Not for me.
 I hear that kind of drivel already enough in the news.